yashagrawal3107/Railway-Management-System-Dbms/README.md

 Make sure you have active sql database connection.

-To do so you can use local server solution software like xampp which is open source and easy to use , or deploy site on a web server connected to sql.
+To do so use local server solution software like xampp which is open source and easy to use.

+Go to C:\xampp\htdocs

+Clear the foder

+Now add this project folder here

+Rename this project folder to ** railways **

+After doing these changes now start the XAMPP server

-Finally run index.htm and enjoy!
+Finally run index.htm

 Feel free to ask queries if facing any issues in installation.